FROM SUSTAINABILITY TO REGENERATION

 5. Think short-term placing profit at the core

 6. Perpetuate status quo by protecting the interests of “business as usual”

 9. Mainly focused on quantitative and incremental, siloed changes

-Regenerative businesses have a holistic approach encompassing a 360° degree perspective:
+Regenerative Entrepreneurs have a holistic approach encompassing a 360° degree perspective: